-When chool Approach Whom Actions Evaceted wnen vvnom Actions Expected Arrive on school site by 8.45 am Be in class on time for registration at 8.50 am 10 During staggered starts oils All children on school site by 9.00am Pupils Be in class on time for registration at 9.05am ς G Registers are completed on E-SCHOOLS each day on time Class Teacher Ensure attendance has a high profile in class Discuss absence with pupils returning to school - Welcoming long-term absentees back into the class Ensuring staff have completed AM/PM registers Ensuring input of accurate attendance marks in the register via SIMs Identify pupils who are absent from school without reason (before 9.45am) Log on SIMS, parental voicemails, text messages and emails regarding student absences Ensure all Late arriving pupils are spoken to and their attendance is entered on to SIMS SIMS in touch messages sent to parent/carers who have failed to contact regarding their child's absence and also pupils who arrive late. ≻.
-Pastoral Staff/ office staff First day absence phone contact with parents/carers, following up unexplained absences where no text message/phone call has been returned.
-DAILY SLT and class teachers contacted with specific attendance queries and necessary follow ups required Supporting staff with registration queries, support the interventions of the class teachers.
-Logging attendance of all pupils going out /in school for medical, dental or visits Daily liaison with other settings for pupils educated off site to ensure AM and PM registers are provided within set time parameters and pupils who fail to attend with reasons unknown are followed up through the First Day contact systems.
+When chool Approach Whom Actions Expected 11.10.1 Arrive on school site by 8.45 am Pupils Be in class on time for registration at 8.55 am Class Teacher Registers are completed on Studybugs each day on time Ensure attendance has a high profile in class Discuss absence with pupils returning to school Welcoming long-term absentees back into the class DAILY Family and Pupil Support Worker / office staff Ensuring staff have completed AM/PM registers Ensuring input of accurate attendance marks in the register via SIMs Identify pupils who are absent from school without reason (before 9.45am) Log on Studybugs and parental voicemails regarding student absences Ensure all Late arriving pupils are spoken to and their attendance is entered on to SIMS Studybugs messages sent to parent/carers who have failed to contact regarding their child's absence.
+First day absence phone contact with parents/carers, following up unexplained absences where studybugs message or phone call has been returned.
+SLT and class teachers contacted with specific attendance queries and necessary follow ups required Supporting staff with registration queries, support the interventions of the class teachers.
+Logging attendance of all pupils going out /in school for medical, dental orvisits Daily liaison with other settings for pupils educated off site to ensure AM and PM registers are provided within set time parameters and pupils who fail to attend with reasons unknown are followed up through the First Day contact systems.
 Daily Late process, log and send actions for relevant staff.
 Daily Attendance/ PA report sent to senior leader with responsibility for attendance.
-Safeguarding home visits as required.
-Focused casework interventions with persistent absence pupils and families. Ō Phone call contact with pupils/parent/carers EWO Home visits - Instigation of legal proceedings Tracking of actions and interventions and feedback to pastoral staff. .
-Monitoring and tracking of staff not completing registers in line with dei Safeguarding requirements.
-Lea Liaison with EWO, Pastoral staff and class teachers regarding support work with Senior Leader identified pupils Se
+Weekly school visits with school attendance team Safeguarding home visits as required.
+Focused casework interventions with persistent absence pupils and f Phone call contact with pupils/parent/carers Home visits Instigation of legal proceedings Tracking of actions and interventions and feedback to pastoral staff.
+Senior Leader Monitoring and tracking of staff not completing registers in line with Safeguarding requirements.
+Liaison with EWO, Pastoral staff and class teachers regarding support work with identified pupils